Skip to main content

 Assessment

-Assessment is carried out on a continuous basis for both the practical and written work.
+Assessment is continuous for both the practical and written work.
 CELTA courses are internally assessed and externally moderated by an approved external assessor, appointed by Cambridge.

 Candidates are assessed on their 6 hours of teaching practice, 4 written assignments and their professional development and suitability.
 The assessment of professional development is included as an integral part of the written assignments and teaching practice.